Dheeraj3reddy/sampleTest/README.md

     Done.

     ```
+    To build the project in development mode (javascript is not minified):
+    ```
+    $ npm run builddev
+    ```

 Building the project creates a `dist` directory containing all of the assets in your project.
-This directory reflects
-what will be uploaded to S3 when it is built and deployed by the static pipeline.
+This directory reflects what will be uploaded to S3 when it is built and deployed by the static pipeline.
 When deployed:

 * Assets directly under `dist` are your top-level assets and are deployed with a very short cache age (1 minute).
 * Assets under `dist/__VERSION__` are deployed with a new unique folder name on each deployment.
 They are given